graphql-nexus/nexus/examples/star-wars/README.md

-# GraphQL Nexus Star Wars:
+# Nexus GraphQL Star Wars:

-This is meant to demonstrate some of the features of GraphQL Nexus.
+This is meant to demonstrate some of the features of Nexus GraphQL.

 ### Changes from the graphql-js example: